app360/app360-android-sdk/README.md

 Run the project.
 The app demonstrates capability of App360 SDK, including app-scoped ID and payment.

-# x step to integrate with App360
+# 7 step to integrate with App360

 ## 1. Create an account